Honey, I'm Homely!: Critical reception

 Dave Younk, music critic of the St. Cloud Times, praised Honey, I'm Homely!, calling the album "...intoxicating and marvelously entertaining."
 Younk called the album's music "a blend of ska and 1960s girl-group harmonies."
 The Tampa Tribune's Kevin Walker commended the album, especially highlighting the 2:55 mark of the opening song, "Lost Again," when the vocal duo repeatedly sing "do you?" until the song's conclusion.
 Walker described Rogers’ and Deniké’s singing as "dominant," comparing them to Kate Pierson and Cindy Wilson of the B-52s.
 He further described the album as "lyrically funny" and "smart, danceable fun."
 Chuck Campbell of The Knoxville News-Sentinel gave the album a mostly positive review, and, like Kevin Walker, also compared the quintet to the B-52s: "...Honey, I'm Homely is a good-time blast worth more than a few listens."
 Campbell further expressed "...the lyrics are good-natured if impetuous," and "...the pace is planned like a roller-coaster, with hyper-accelerated thrills spread out among more traditional high-speed fare."
+In a review for The A.V.
+Club, Stephen Thompson described the album as "packed literally end to end with infectious potential radio hits."
+He further noted: "Like a peppier, more self-assured No Doubt, DHC spares us the morose ballads and kicks out 15 foot-tapping featherweights, with scant few clunkers like the inane 'Elvis & Me' to weigh things down."

 The Dance Hall Crashers perform at The Masquerade in Atlanta, Georgia, in 1998.

 The fifteen-track album was panned by John Prendergast of The Rocket (Seattle, WA), who accused the band of "...(sounding like) No Doubt's rich cousins who got together to make a record out of boredom."
 He further criticized Rogers and Deniké for singing in repetition: "...hearing them in harmony in the same fifths and thirds over and over makes you want to choke."
 Prendergast ended his review by referring to the band and its album as "unoriginal."